GeeseBumps/pynodb/README.md

 ### Details

-**NotionDatabaseClient**
+**NotionDatabaseClient** \n
 This module is for using Notion API.
-You can fetch, update Notion database and create, update Notion pages using this module.
+You can fetch, update Notion database and create, update Notion pages using this module. \n

 | Method            | Parameter                   | Description                                                                 |
 |-------------------|-----------------------------|-----------------------------------------------------------------------------|